VISHAWANATH953/jupyternotebook_termux/README.md

 # jupyternotebook_termux
-run jupyter notebook on termux without root also we can install django flask and many more frameworks
+Jupyter notebook on termux without root also we can install django flask and many more frameworks